 - In the Baseline Case (business-as-usual), demand congestion declines sharply in the first five years of the study period across the Central East interface.
 The key drivers include the addition of the NYISO-selected public policy transmission projects (Western New York and AC Transmission Segments A and B), retirement and refurbishment of nuclear generators in Ontario, and an increase in forecasted energy demand in Ontario that diminishes available surplus power.
-As a result, the projected 20-year total congestion on the Central East interface is a fraction of the five-year historical total. - In many parts of the New York grid, transmission constraints form a perimeter around renewable resource development areas, creating renewable generation pockets.
-The greater the transmission constraints in the pockets, the greater the renewable generation will be curtailed (i.e., prevented from generating their full potential energy).
-These pockets result in an inability of renewable resources to deliver the potential energy to the grid and to consumers.
-More pockets may develop in the system where geographic locations might be suitable for renewable energy development but existing transmission infrastructure may not be adequate to allow all such renewable generation to operate. - New proposed large loads, including new cryptocurrency mining facilities located in Western, Central, and Northern New York (Zones A, C, and D, respectively) are served primarily by increased output from fossil fueled generation located upstate.
-As a result, CO2 emissions and zonal demand congestion increase as such large demand centers are added to the grid. - Curtailment of resources and congestion patterns are highly dependent on the type of resources added, where the resources are located in the system, the transmission system topology, and capability of available transmission lines to deliver power to loads.

-• Overall, the offshore wind resources connected to Long Island account for the majority of curtailment in the Contract Case.
+As a result, the projected 20-year total congestion on the Central East interface is a fraction of the five-year historical total. - New proposed large loads, including new cryptocurrency mining facilities located in Western, Central, and Northern New York (Zones A, C, and D, respectively) are served primarily by increased output from fossil fueled generation located upstate.
+As a result, CO2 emissions and zonal demand congestion increase as such large demand centers are added to the grid. - Curtailment of resources and congestion patterns are highly dependent on the type of resources added, where the resources are located in the system, the transmission system topology, and capability of available transmission lines to deliver power to loads. - Overall, the offshore wind resources connected to Long Island account for the majority of curtailment in the Contract Case.
 Injecting large amounts of power into a transmission system not designed to handle such levels causes curtailment.